125th Infantry Regiment (United States): Early history and formation

 The 125th traces its lineage back to the 1850s when on 24 December 1857 and 4 January 1858, two respective militia companies were formed; the East Saginaw Guards and the Flint Union Grays.
 On 25 April 1861 the two companies combined and expanded to form the 2nd Michigan Volunteer Infantry Regiment.
 The regiment was mustered into federal service a month later on 25 May 1861 and fought for the duration of the Civil War.
 The regiment mustered out of Federal service on 29 June 1865.
 Companies from the Saginaw and Flint areas withdrew from the regiment in 1876 and consolidated with elements of the 1st Michigan Volunteer Infantry Regiment to form the 3rd Infantry Regiment.
 In April 1915, the 3rd Infantry Regiment was designated as the 33rd Infantry.

+World War I

 The regiment was mustered into federal service in June 1916 and was drafted in August 1917.
-The 33rd combined with the 1st Battalion, 31st Infantry to form the new 125th Infantry Regiment.
-The regiment was summarily assigned to the 32nd Infantry Division.
+The 33rd was combined with the 1st Battalion, 31st Infantry to form the new 125th Infantry Regiment.
+The regiment was assigned to the 32nd Infantry Division.

-The 125th Infantry was inducted into Federal service on 15 October 1940.
-Due to the 32nd Infantry Division being converted into the army's triangular division of three regiments as opposed to the previous "square" division of four regiments, the 125th was relieved from assignment to the 32d Division on 8 December 1941.

-The 125th Infantry Regiment was sent to California in preparation for a possible invasion by the Japanese.
-The invasion never happened; the 125th Infantry became cadre for new U.S. Army units being activated.
-On May 1, 1942 the newly organized Northern California Sector and VII Army Corps included the 125th Infantry.

-The regiment was inactivated 20 September 1945 at Camp Rucker, Alabama.
+Interwar period

+The 125th Infantry arrived at the port of New York on 9 May 1919 on the USS Great Northern and was demobilized 22 May 1919 at Camp Custer, Michigan.
+It was reconstituted in the National Guard in 1921, assigned to the 32nd Division, and allotted to the state of Michigan.
+It was reorganized 26 January 1922 and federally recognized with headquarters at Flint, Michigan.
+The headquarters was relocated on1 October 1927 to Detroit, Michigan.
+The regiment was called up to perform riot control during an automobile workers' strike in Flint, 13 January–16 February 1937.
+It conducted annual summer training most years at Camp Grayling, Michigan, from 1922 to 1939, and conducted joint summer training at Camp Grayling with the 85th Division's 338th Infantry Regiment in 1928.
+The 125th Infantry was inducted into federal service on 15 October 1940 and moved to Camp Beauregard, Louisiana, where it arrived on 27 October 1940, and was transferred on 19 February 1941 to Camp Livingston, Louisiana.